cloudius-systems/capstan/README.md

 applications (Hadoop HDFS, MySQL, SimpleFOAM etc.).

 ## Philosophy
-Buildning unikernels is generally a nightmare!
+Building unikernels is generally a nightmare!
 It is a non-trivial task that requires deep knowledge of unikernel implementation.
 It depends on numerous installation tools and takes somewhat 10 minutes to prepare each unikernel once configured correctly.
-But an application-oriented developer is not willing to take a load of new knowledge about unikerel specifics, nor wait long minutes to compile!
+But an application-oriented developer is not willing to take a load of new knowledge about unikernel specifics, nor wait long minutes to compile!
 And that's where Capstan comes in.

 Capstan tends to be a tool that one configures with *application-oriented settings* (Where is application entry point?
 What environment variables to pass? etc.) and then runs a command or two to quickly boot up a new unikernel with application.
 Measured in seconds.

-To achieve this, Capstan uses **precompiled** artefacts: precompiled OSv kernel, precompiled Java runtime, precompiled MySQL, and many more.
+To achieve this, Capstan uses **precompiled** artifacts: precompiled OSv kernel, precompiled Java runtime, precompiled MySQL, and many more.
 All you have to do is to name what precompiled packages you want to have available in your unikernel and that's it.